 The location of kiosks — typically in grocery stores — is a newer cornerstone of Amazon’s business following the acquisition of Whole Foods.
 They are also found in high traffic areas that Amazon competes with, including rival retailers such as Walmart.
 This partnership helps Amazon encourage customers to spend more on Amazon.com, and fits Amazon’s core strategic goals of strengthening the Amazon ecosystem and increasing participation.

 Coinstar has nearly 20,000 kiosk locations across mass merchants and select financial institutions.
-The goal is to enable 5,000 kiosks with the new service by year end, and, if successful, Amazon could look to roll out services to more kiosks down the road.
+The goal at launch was to enable 5,000 kiosks with the new service by year-end, with Amazon looking to roll out services to more kiosks down the road.

 Amazon Allowance: A kid-friendly solution